authgear/authgear-server/docs/specs/user-model.md

 ### Primary Authenticator

 Primary authenticators authenticate the identity.
 Each identity has specific applicable primary authenticators.
-For example, OAuth Identity does not have any applicable primary authenticators.

 ### Secondary Authenticator

 Secondary authenticators are additional authentication methods to ensure higher degree of confidence in authenticity.

-### Authenticator Tags

-Each authenticator may have associated tags, they are used for determining:
-- whether the authenticator is primary or secondary, or not used in authentication.
-- whether the authenticator is the default when there are multiple authenticators.

-The authenticator tags are persisted along with the authenticator, so changing the configuration would not affect the interpretation of existing authenticators.
+The mode of secondary authentication is configurable.
+They are as follows:

+- `disabled`: secondary authentication is disabled.
+- `required`: secondary authentication is required.
+Every user must have at least one secondary authenticator.
+- `if_exists`: secondary authentication is opt-in.
+If the user has at least one secondary authenticator, then the user must perform secondary authentication.

+The default mode is `if_exists`.

 ### Authenticator Types

 #### Password Authenticator

-Password authenticator is a primary authenticator.
-Every user has at most 1 password authenticator.
+Password authenticator is either primary or secondary.
+Each user has at most 1 primary password, and at most 1 secondary password.

 #### TOTP Authenticator

-TOTP authenticator is either primary or secondary.
+TOTP authenticator is a secondary authenticator.

 TOTP authenticator is specified in [RFC6238](https://tools.ietf.org/html/rfc6238) and [RFC4226](https://tools.ietf.org/html/rfc4226).